aetperf/aetperf.github.io/_posts/2020-09-18-Logistic-regression-with-JAX.md

 ## Imports

-We import JAX' NumPy instead of the the regular one.
+We import JAX' NumPy instead of the regular one.

 ```python